JakubKnezinek/english_for_designers/07-thesis-abstract/index.md

 The thesis contributes to the theoretical and practical understanding the process of creating corporate identity and marketing strategies for a graphic platform.

-Keywords
-corporate identity, Graphico, graphic design, marketing strategy, branding, logo, visual style, Czech and Slovak market, web platform, graphic services
+Keywords: corporate identity, Graphico, graphic design, marketing strategy, branding, logo, visual style, Czech and Slovak market, web platform, graphic services